snowball-tools/registry-sdk/README.md

 # registry-sdk

-Client library used by TS/JS applications to communicate with laconic2d.
+Client library used by TS/JS applications to communicate with laconicd.

 ## Tests